Not on View

 During the 1930s, in addition to painting, the artist made illustrations for books and magazines.
-He taught in Tokyo at the School of Fine Arts, Nippon University, from 1940 to 1942, at the Musashino Art Institute from 1947 to 1950 and at the Tama Fine Arts College in 1949–50.
-Okada was given solo exhibitions at the Hokuso Gallery, Tokyo, in 1947, 1948 and 1950.
-In 1950 the artist moved to New York where, three years later, his first American one-man show was held at the Betty Parsons Gallery.
+He taught in Tokyo at the School of Fine Arts, Nippon University, from 1940 to 1942, at the Musashino Art Institute from 1947 to 1950, and at the Tama Fine Arts College in 1949–50.
+Okada was given solo exhibitions at the Hokuso Gallery, Tokyo, in 1947, 1948, and 1950.
+In 1950 the artist moved to New York where, three years later, his first solo show in the United States was held at the Betty Parsons Gallery.
 He continued to exhibit there for the rest of his life.
-In 1954 Okada was awarded the Annual Prize of The Art Institute of Chicago.
+In 1954, Okada was awarded the Annual Prize of the Art Institute of Chicago.
 The following year he represented the United States at the São Paulo Bienal and received the International Prize at the Carnegie International, Pittsburgh.
-Also in 1955 a one-man show of Okada’s work took place at The Corcoran Gallery of Art in Washington, D.C.
+Also in 1955 a solo show of Okada’s work took place at The Corcoran Gallery of Art in Washington, D.C.
 Okada was the recipient of the Astorre Meyer Prize at the 1958 Venice Biennale, where he represented Japan.

 Okada became a United States citizen in 1960.
 That same year he was awarded a Ford Foundation Grant.
-In 1965 the Albright-Knox Art Gallery in Buffalo held a retrospective of Okada’s work, and The Phillips Collection, Washington, D.C., included him in its exhibition Three Pioneers of Abstract Painting in 20th Century Japan in 1979.
+In 1965 the Albright-Knox Art Gallery in Buffalo held a retrospective of Okada’s work, and the Phillips Collection, Washington, D.C., included him in its exhibition Three Pioneers of Abstract Painting in 20th Century Japan in 1979.
 Another Okada retrospective took place at the Seibu Museum of Art, Tokyo, in 1982.
-That year on July 25 the artist died in Tokyo.
+Okada died on July 25, 1982, in Tokyo.